Glossary

 Conclusion

-HSE scaffold inspection is vital to reduce the risk of accidents.
-Professional scaffolding inspectors check that scaffolds are constructed and maintained correctly for safety reasons and comply with health and safety legislation.
-While many companies carry out scaffold inspections, the cost will vary considerably, depending on various factors, including the type of scaffold, its size and the UK region.
-Therefore, it is advisable to obtain quotes from several professional scaffold inspection companies before hiring.
+HSE scaffold inspection is central to reducing the risk of accidents.
+Professional inspectors confirm that scaffolds are built and maintained correctly and that they comply with health and safety legislation.
+Plenty of companies offer the service, but the cost varies widely depending on the type of scaffold, its size and the UK region.
+It pays to get quotes from several professional scaffold inspection companies before hiring one.

 FAQ